Maven Meter: Lisboa Casino & Hotel

 The Lisboa has fallen hard and fast from where it was circa 1970 to 2005, when it was THE most important hotel/casino in town, but so be it.
-It can still flourish (and is), as an overqualified budget option featuring a ton of great shopping, cool retro 1970 rooms, and all of that art and history.
-Comparing it to holes like the President and Fortuna is really no comparison and all, and I would give it serious consideration if I were you.
+It can still flourish (and does), as an overqualified budget option featuring a ton of great shopping, cool retro 1970 rooms, and all that art and history.
+Comparing it to holes like the President and Fortuna is really no comparison and all, and I’d give it serious consideration if I were you.

 As for the casino, it’s becoming more and more mainstream each year that passes by.
 A number of games that used to be unique to the Lisboa have disappeared, as have the low limits (i.e. no more $100 tables).
-About the only noteworthy option still remaining is the ability to bank in Pai Gow, an option I wouldn’t bank on continuing much longer either.
+About the only noteworthy option still remaining is the ability to bank in Pai Gow, albeit at a very high minimum of $500.